SUSE/pennyworth/README.md

      option is “remembered”.
 If absent, Bundler would use its value from the last invocation (`test`).

-  6. **Log out and in again**
+  6. **Restart your system**

-     This refreshes information about current user's groups.
+     This refreshes information about current user's groups and network setup.

   7. **Done!**